 People are often confused when they hear that a core domain is actually a subdomain.
 In his DDD books, Eric Evans refers to them as Core Domains, but he also refers to them as subdomains.
 Confusing much?

 When you view domains and subdomains as fuzzy, and subdomains also as domains, using core domain and core subdomain interchangeably doesn’t really matter.
 It’s fuzzy but not ambiguous.

 Core Domain sounds better, Core Subdomain emphasises that there is a higher-level domain to which this belongs.

-Problem Space vs Solution Space: A Better Model For DDD
+Problem Space vs Solution Space: Proposing a Better Model For DDD

 The most confusing terms are problem space and solution space.
 Everybody has a different view on what lives in the problem space and what lives in the solution space in the context of Domain-Driven Design.

 I think the problem/solution space model is too simplified for what DDD is trying to express.
 It is too ambiguous and more precision is needed.
 The elements in Simon Wardley’s Strategy cycle are much more usable in my opinion.

 In Wardley’s Strategy Cycle, there are the following elements (with my simplified definitions):